dharmit009/Try-Hack-Me/PreSecurity/windowsFundamentals/windows.md

 ### SYSTEM VARIABLES AND RUN COMMANDS.

-%windir% --> Takes you to the windows directory. lusrmgr.msc --> Launches Local Users and Group Manager.
+- `%windir%` --> Takes you to the windows directory.
+- `lusrmgr.msc` --> Launches Local Users and Group Manager.
+- `control /name Microsoft.WindowsUpdate` --> This opens up update page for windows.

 ## MISC.